 Android Studio Installation and Setup

 Android Studio comes along with all further development kits we need in order to build our app, and also provides us an IDE to work with.
-Our latest tested Android Studio version was 2021.1.1 Patch 3, but it is likely for the newest version to work just fine.
-It can be downloaded from their website.
+We have written this manual based on Android Studio version 2021.1.1 Patch 3, and also verified that Version 2021.3.1.1 is working.

 As the installation location for Android Studio, choose a folder named